Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 #### iOS AEPMedia 3.0.0

-* Initial release to support Adobe Media workflows with AEP iOS swift SDK.
-It is [open sourced on github](https://github.com/adobe/aepsdk-media-ios/).
+* Initial release to support Adobe Analytics - Media Analytics workflows for Adobe Experience Platform Mobile SDKs for iOS in Swift.
+This extension library is [available as an open source project on Github](https://github.com/adobe/aepsdk-media-ios/).

 ### April 29, 2021